Borrowing NARA Holdings for Exhibition

 - for multi–page manuscripts, description of which pages/sides of page to be displayed;

-- plans for exhibiting individual items, e.g. wall-hung frames, display case, etc.
+- plans for exhibiting individual items, e.g. wall-hung frames, display case, etc., including floorplans and photographs of exhibit spaces.

 Send the above information to your National Archives contact.